-3.2 Tiered Prices
+3.2 Tiered Prices as Calculated under the OEB Act

 The final step is to calculate tiered prices.
 There is a two-tiered pricing structure: RPCM{T1} (the price for consumption at or below the tier threshold) and RPCM{T2} (the price for consumption above the tier threshold).
 The tier threshold is an amount of consumption per month.